 The 2,700 words of lockdown/pandemic journals written between May and Dec 2020 and posted here, are removed because I don’t want them here anymore.
 Except for this piece of it.
 I’ll be reposting the rest somewhere else.
-Plz contact if interested.

 I have two wonderful grandmothers who are still alive today so I’m very lucky in that way.
 When I was a teenager I think, a younger teenager, I remember visiting one of my grandmothers.
 I walked in to the big kitchen and felt nervous being there.
 She said, “Would you like a tuna sandwich, honey?”
 Her voice so calm and tone so sweet but I didn’t know what to say.
 I didn’t know if I was hungry.
 I probably was but couldn’t be sure.
 I didn’t want to disappoint her.
 I didn’t want to make her make me the sandwich, but maybe she wanted me to eat it.
 I didn’t know.

 “Ok.”
 I agreed to the sandwich.
 So I sat down on the long polished wood bench at the gigantic kitchen table made of the same polished wood and I stared at the colorful woven oval placemats and felt awkward.
-The dining room table was even larger and it had its very own room.
+The dining room table was even larger than this one and it had its very own room.
 The silverware solid, heavy, shiny.
 When she set down the clear plastic plate with the swirly designs popping from its surface in front of me, something about the experience felt alien.
 I think I was supposed to feel comforted.
 The sandwich looked cute on the plate.
 Fluffy.
 Carefully centered.
 Placed so as to avoid crushing the bread or patting down the mini peaks and valleys of tuna salad, so that the whole thing puffed up and out a little.
 Grandma knew how to make it special.
 How to make something so simple look like it had a personality.
 I stared at it, and I didn’t understand something but I wasn’t sure what.
 I ate it amid a mixture of odd and uncomfortable feelings.
 I ate it; even though I am not so wild about lots of mayonnaise, tuna was still a favorite.

 I wasn’t feeling that great though.
 I think I was supposed to feel at home.
 But I didn’t.
 I felt bad.
 The adult word for that feeling is guilty.
 Grandma was doing all this, for me.
 Grandma works so hard all the time, for everyone.
 But I didn’t know that I deserved to be cared for.
 I actually did not know.